-Even if Aequus obtains marketing approval for AQS1303, AQS1304, Topiramate XR, Oxcarbazepine XR or any other product candidate, Aequus will be subject to ongoing obligations and extensive regulatory review, which may result in significant additional expense.
-Additionally, AQS1303, AQS1304, Topiramate XR, Oxcarbazepine XR or another product candidate could be subject to labeling and other restrictions, including withdrawal from the market, and Aequus may be subject to penalties if Aequus fails to comply with regulatory requirements or if Aequus experiences unanticipated problems with AQS1303, AQS1304, Topiramate XR, Oxcarbazepine XR or any other of its product candidates.
+Even if an Aequus product obtains marketing approval, Aequus will be subject to ongoing obligations and extensive regulatory review, which may result in significant additional expense.
+Additionally, any product candidate could be subject to labeling and other restrictions, including withdrawal from the market, and Aequus may be subject to penalties if Aequus fails to comply with regulatory requirements

-Even if Aeguus obtains regulatory approval of AQS1303, AQS1304, Topiramate XR, Oxcarbazepine XR or another product candidate, the TPD, FDA or other regulatory authority may still impose significant restrictions on its indicated uses, including more limited patient populations, require that precautions, contraindications, or warnings be included on the product labeling, including black box warnings, or impose ongoing requirements for potentially costly and time-consuming post-approval studies, including Phase 4 clinical trials, and post-market surveillance to monitor safety and efficacy.
-Claims that Aeguus may make may also be restricted through Aeguus' approved labeling.
-In addition, any products for which Aeguus receives regulatory approval or otherwise markets will be subject to ongoing regulatory requirements relating to the manufacturing, labeling, packaging, storage, distribution, import, export, safety surveillance, advertising, marketing promotion, recordkeeping, reporting of adverse events and other post-market information, and further development.
-These requirements include registration with the TPD, FDA or other regulatory authorities, listing of Aeguus' drug products, payment of annual fees, as well as continued compliance with cGCPs for any clinical trials that Aeguus conducts postapproval.
+Even if Aeguus obtains regulatory approval of any product candidate, the TPD, FDA or other regulatory authority may still impose significant restrictions on its indicated uses, including more limited patient populations, require that precautions, contraindications, or warnings be included on the product labeling, including black box warnings, or impose ongoing requirements for potentially costly and time-consuming post-approval studies, including Phase 4 clinical trials, and post-market surveillance to monitor safety and efficacy.
+Claims that Aequus may make may also be restricted through Aequus' approved labeling.
+In addition, any products for which Aequus receives regulatory approval or otherwise markets will be subject to ongoing regulatory requirements relating to the manufacturing, labeling, packaging, storage, distribution, import, export, safety surveillance, advertising, marketing promotion, recordkeeping, reporting of adverse events and other post-market information, and further development.
+These requirements include registration with the TPD, FDA or other regulatory authorities, listing of Aequus' drug products, payment of annual fees, as well as continued compliance with cGCPs for any clinical trials that Aequus conducts post-approval.
 In addition, manufacturers of drug products and their facilities are subject to continual review and periodic inspections by the FDA and other regulatory authorities for compliance with cGMP requirements relating to quality control, quality assurance and corresponding maintenance of records and documents.
 In the U.S., should the inspectional findings not be resolved to the FDA's satisfaction or should the finding rise to a sufficient level, the FDA may issue a Warning Letter or Untitled Letter, or take other regulatory action such as a product seizure, withdrawal of product approval, request for a recall, refusal to allow the import or export of the product, fines, injunction against manufacture or distribution, consent decrees or imprisonment.
 Similar inspections may also occur in other jurisdictions.

-In the U.S., the FDA has the authority to require a REMS as part of an NDA or after approval, which may impose further requirements or restrictions on the information that patients must be provided, distribution or use of an approved drug, such as limiting prescribing to certain physicians or medical centers that have undergone specialized training, limiting treatment to patients who meet certain safe-use criteria or requiring treated patients to enroll in a registry, dispensing only under certain circumstances and special monitoring.
+In the U.S., the FDA has the authority to require a REMS as part of an NDA or after approval, which may impose further requirements or restrictions on the information that patients must be provided, distribution or use of an approved drug, such as limiting prescribing to certain physicians or medical centers that have undergone specialized training, limiting treatment to patients who meet certain safeuse criteria or requiring treated patients to enroll in a registry, dispensing only under certain circumstances and special monitoring.